 Each Silversea ship is equipped with a Medical Centre, which is staffed by a doctor and nurse on 24-hour call when at sea.
 When docked, supplementary emergency care may also be obtained through local medical facilities.
 Guests may be charged for medical services and for medications used for their medical treatment.
 The Medical Centre is not intended or designed to provide on-going treatment of pre-existing conditions or for extended critical care, and Silversea is not responsible for the diagnosis, treatment or services furnished by shipboard medical personnel.

-Silversea cruise guidelines state that children under the age of 18 must be accompanied, in the same or connecting suite, by a parent or other responsible adult over the age of 21 for the duration of the voyage.
+Applicable to all ships: Minors under the age of 18 must be accompanied, in the same or connecting suite, by a parent or other responsible adult over the age of 21 for the duration of the voyage and on all shore excursions and land programs.
 If the adult accompanying the minor is not their parent, a parental consent guardianship form must be signed by a parent or legal guardian and received by Silversea prior to sailing.
-Please contact our Special Services Department at SpecialServices@Silversea.com for a Parental Consent Form.
-Guests must be 21 years of age or older to purchase or consume alcohol.
-Silversea reserves the right to refuse to serve anyone who in its sole judgment may be under the influence of alcohol, or for any reason necessary in its judgement to preserve the health and safety of guests and employees.
+Please contact our Special Services department at SpecialServices@Silversea.com for a Parental Consent Form.
+Silversea cannot accommodate infants under six months of age and reserves the right to limit the number of children under three years of age.
+Guests must be 21 years of age or older to consume alcohol.
+Silversea reserves the right to refuse to serve anyone who in its sole judgment may be under the influence of alcohol, or for any reason necessary to preserve the health and safety of guests and employees.
+Children under the age of eight years old are only permitted to participate in suitable Silver Shore Excursions / shuttle service if the vehicles are equipped with the correct safety harness and seating equipment.
+Child harnesses and secure seating cannot be guaranteed.
+Silversea reserves the right to refuse children under the age of eight years old on any tour on the basis of safety.
+Guests may use their own approved safety seat, booster seat or harness provided they are compatible with the local touring vehicle and can properly secure the child.

 Complete valet services, including laundry, pressing and wet cleaning, are available at an additional charge and may be arranged through your butler.
-Laundry service is complimentary for certain suite categories and for those Venetian Society members who have reached certain reward levels.
-A self-service launderette offers washing machines, dryers, irons and laundry supplies, allowing you to limit the amount of cruise luggage needed, especially for longer voyages.
+Laundry service is complimentary on higher category suites (Premium Medallion, Medallion, Silver, Royal, Grand, Junior Grand, Signature, Master, Otium and Owner’s Suites) and for those Venetian Society members who have reached certain reward levels. click here to learn more.
+A self-service laundromat offers washing machines, dryers, irons and laundry supplies, allowing you to limit the amount of cruise luggage needed, especially for longer voyages.

 All Silversea ships are equipped to offer wireless (Wi-Fi) Internet access.
 You can use your own laptop to surf the Internet and check emails at Wi-Fi locations throughout the ship, or from the comfort and privacy of your suite.
 Computers, email and Internet access are also available on board at the Internet Café.
 However, it is important to understand that telecommunication services while at sea are via satellite and significantly different than high-speed connections on land back home.
 The signal travels in a similar manner to radio waves but at much greater distances.
 Therefore, onboard Internet access is not guaranteed at all times.
 Satellite communications are also affected by weather and the ship’s location.
 In particular, Internet service is extremely sporadic while in the Arctic.
 Guests aboard expedition cruises to/from Svalbard should be prepared to be out of communication for the duration of their time on board.
-(Please be assured that Silver Explorer always has emergency communication capabilities.)